sapmentors/cap-community/issues/deepInsertJavaOdataV2/README.md

-ncredibly simple application making use of Composition key word in CDS.
+Incredibly simple application making use of Composition key word in CDS.

 Books is a composition of many Chapters